gbrlsnchs/radix/README.md

 ```

 ## Important
-Until version 1.0 is released, **anything** can change, including names of methods or even their existence.
+- Until version 1.0 is released, **anything** can change, including names of methods or even their existence.
+- Until version [0.3.0], this package was named `patricia`, despite implementing a radix tree.
+If you're looking for a PATRICIA tree implementation, try [this package] instead.

 ## About
-This package is an implementation of a PATRICIA tree in [Go] (or Golang).
+This package is an implementation of a [radix tree] in [Go] (or Golang).
-Some of its features are based on [this package].
+Some of its features are based on [this awesome package].

+## Features
+- No memory allocation for default search.
+- Priority sort.
+- Named parameter matching.

 ## Usage
 Full documentation [here].